 Projects must be completed by March 31, 2026.

-However, the application documents and process for the Rapid Response Stream are different.
+However, the application documents and process for the Rapid Response Stream were different.
 Please visit the Rapid Response Stream website to find out more.

 Collaboration with a partner, such as the Canada Infrastructure Bank, is not mandatory for large, high-impact projects, but may be opportune for some applicants.
 The Universal Broadband Fund encourages and positively assesses projects that leverage additional funding to ensure that as much of Canada as possible gets access to high-speed Internet.
-Applicants wishing to submit a project for a region where cost-sharing with the Canada Infrastructure Bank would make sense are encouraged to consider this option.
+Applicants who wished to submit a project for a region where cost-sharing with the Canada Infrastructure Bank would make sense were encouraged to consider this option.

 For more information and assistance, please contact us by telephone: 1-800-328-6189 or email.

 The Application Process

 How do I contact Innovation, Science and Economic Development Canada if I need help?

 You can contact us by telephone: 1-800-328-6189 or email.